Traditional Approach to Natural Language Processing

 There are serious shortcomings within the conventional natural language processing frameworks.

-Scalability: Developments involving rule based systems have also recorded challenges in scaling across different languages and domains due to the variety of languages.
+Scalability: Developments involving rule-based systems have also recorded challenges in scaling across different languages and domains due to the variety of languages.

 7. Comparison to Contemporary NLP Methods